Is your stomach tied up in knots more often than not?

 In general, eating smaller portions more frequently, as opposed to three large meals a day, enables the stomach and other digestive organs to work more effectively and efficiently.

-2. Drink Herbal Teas
+2. Drink herbal teas

 Slow down your day and take a moment of meditation over a hot mug of herbal tea.
-There are four marvelous, readily-available herbs known to help relax the body and soothe a sore belly.
+There are seven marvelous, readily-available herbs known to help relax the body and soothe a sore belly.

 - Although acidic when consumed, lemon turns alkaline once it is absorbed by the body, which makes it soothing for the stomach and intestines.
 Lemons are known to have anti-inflammatory properties, which can help reduce inflammation in the stomach and intestines.

 - Chamomile tea can help reduce muscle spasms, reduce inflammation and relax the muscles of the stomach and uterus, which in turn calms cramping.
 Chamomile is best known for its calming properties and has been used for centuries as a natural remedy for digestive issues.
 A study published in the journal Phytotherapy Research found that chamomile can help reduce inflammation in the digestive tract and relieve symptoms of IBS.

 3. Deep belly breathing

 Most of the time, people take shallow breaths, just into the chest and topmost portion of their lungs.
 Deep, diaphragmatic or belly breathing has tons of benefits, including releasing stress-reducing hormones such as serotonin in the brain, as well as relaxing the stomach and lower abdomen.